rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

 # **How to Run**

 1. **Create the Project Structure:** Manually create the directories and files as shown in the provided project layout or use Spring Initializr to generate a skeleton, then place/modify files accordingly.
-2. **pom.xml / Dependencies:** Ensure your pom.xml includes Spring Boot Starter Web, Security, Validation, Lombok, Test, H2 Database, Jakarta Validation API, and DevTools dependencies with Java version set to 17 for a scalable REST API using the Edmonds‑Karp algorithm..
+2. **pom.xml / Dependencies:** Ensure your pom.xml includes Spring Boot Starter Web, Security, Validation, Lombok, Test, mySql Database, Jakarta Validation API, and DevTools dependencies with Java version set to 17 for a scalable REST API using the Edmonds‑Karp algorithm..
-3. **Database & Application Properties:** Configure H2 DB credentials in application.properties (or application.yml) due to in-memory auth, for example:
+3. **Database & Application Properties:** Configure mySql DB credentials in application.properties (or application.yml) due to in-memory auth, for example:
 ```properties

 spring.application.name=user-purge-system